Blervin1/JavaScript-Cards/README.md

-JavaScript-Cards 🃏
+# JavaScript-Cards 🃏
-🗒 The project is an interactive slider with cards, each of which represents a character from a different movie or cartoon. 🗒

-Features of the project:

-Cards: Users can view different characters by clicking on cards. 🎭 Title Animation: When you activate a card, an animated title appears, which becomes visible after a certain delay. 🌟 Background Images: Each card has its own unique background image, reflecting the character and his world. 🖼️
+Welcome to the JavaScript Cards project! 🎉 This interactive slider showcases cards, each representing a character from various movies or cartoons.
+Explore the exciting world of your favorite characters with just a click!

+## Features:

+**1. Cards:** 🎭 Users can easily view different characters by simply clicking on the interactive cards.

+**2. Title Animation:** 🌟 Activate a card, and witness an enchanting animated title that gracefully appears after a brief delay.

+**3. Background Images:** 🖼️ Immerse yourself in each character's unique world with specially curated background images for every card.

-Technologies:
+## Technologies:

-HTML, CSS, JavaScript: Core technologies for page layout, styling, and dynamic behavior. 💻
+Built using the following core technologies:

+- HTML
+- CSS
+- JavaScript 💻

+Feel free to explore, contribute, and enhance the JavaScript Cards project.
+Happy coding! 🚀